 Because in the young United States of America, that’s another story.
 The Black Code in the United States inspires a special version, the Black Code of Louisiana, adopted in 1806 and revised in 1808, which becomes the hardest text of America.

-Hell went on even after the Civil War, for black Americans.
-Segregation, ghettos, discrimination, institutional humiliation, bullying and even summary execution or human sacrifice with the crazy guys of Ku’Klux’Klan…
+For black Americans, hell went on even after the Civil War.
+And ordinary racism continued everywhere … Segregation, ghettos, discrimination, institutional humiliation, bullying and even summary execution or human sacrifice with the crazy guys of Ku’Klux’Klan…